OpenSSE/opensse.github.io/_posts/2022-04-06-opensse-rust-I.md

 me a lot, especially given that I know Rust, which has not a massively different spirit, and which syntax I prefer.

 Finally, Go would be my second pick.
-The goroutines are look very nice: I like the concurrent and imperative approach a lot.
+The goroutines look very nice: I like the concurrent and imperative approach a lot.
 I would (have) miss(ed) generics, though.
 The tooling looks great, too.
-Of course, I am also very interested in the language because of its spread (if Docker is implemented in Go, is *has* to be for a reason).
+Of course, I am also very interested in the language because of its spread (if Docker is implemented in Go, it *has* to be for a reason).
 But in the end, I chose Rust for its better performance, better safety (in particular for concurrent code) and my pre-existing knowledge of the language (meaning I can start implementing with the right idioms right